adrielklein/test-site/_posts/2016-07-31-up-the-rockies.markdown

 date: 2016-07-31
 categories:
   - USA
 description:
 image: https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/15068908_10207855631808940_8419438851920922043_o.jpg
 image-sm: https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/15068908_10207855631808940_8419438851920922043_o.jpg
 ---

 After taking a day off for the fourth of July in Pueblo, CO, we were ready for tackling the mountains.
 Just before we left town we took a quick pitstop at a bike shop to get some supplies where we met [Kevin]((https://www.crazyguyonabike.com/doc/?doc_id=17523)), a 56 year old high school tennis coach and teacher.

 Although I was inspired by Kevin's ambition and physical fitness given his age, I was more inspired by Kevin's cause.
-In addition knocking off a bucket list item, he was raising money to "Beat Cancer" in honor of some courageous people in his life.
+In addition knocking off a bucket list item, he was raising money to beat cancer.
 He surpassed his fundraising goal of $10,000 and ended up raising over $14,000.
 What an accomplishment!

 We wished Kevin good luck for the rest of his trip and embarked on our route through America's greatest mountain range, **The Rockies**.
 Although we were in shape from riding through the plains, riding through mountains is a different ball game.
 Our first day back was challenging in both distance and elevation.